NikhilGupta-767/Dynamic-Add-Widget-Dashboard/ReadMe.txt

-To Setup

-1. Create a React Project
-2. Install Dependencies ( npm install lodash chart.js react-chartjs-2 )
-3. Replace the src folder with this project src.
-4. Add jsons folder from this project to the public folder.
-5. Run the project.

 Project Description: Dashboard Widget Management

 This project allows users to easily manage and customize their dashboard by adding or removing widgets.
 The core functionality of the project includes: